ANHD-NYC-CODE/anhd-council-backend/README.md

 # Q How do I view all columns of a table (note:table name is case sensitive) in Postgresql?

+A: As an example:
 ie:
 SELECT \* FROM information_schema.columns WHERE table_name='datasets_hpdcomplaint';

-# Q: Postgres Error when trying to deploy locally?
+# Q: I'm getting Postgres Error when trying to deploy locally?

-Make sure it's part of your docker container: docker exec -i postgres psql -U anhd -d anhd
+A: Make sure Postgres part of your docker container: docker exec -i postgres psql -U anhd -d anhd

+As well, make sure you're not running Postgres locally (outside of the app) like in your OS.

 # Q: I get a Docker Ownership error when trying my docker commands

+A: If you've ensured you have the correct dockerfile in your backend root directly:
-Reset the docker image permissions: 'sudo chown -R $USER /Users/YOUR-APPLE-HOME-FOLDER-NAME-HERE/.docker/' .ie: 'sudo chown -R $USER /Users/scottkutler/.docker/'
+Reset the docker image permissions and include your home folder name:
+`sudo chown -R $USER /Users/YOUR-APPLE-HOME-FOLDER-NAME-HERE/.docker/` .ie: 'sudo chown -R $USER /Users/scottkutler/.docker/'

-# How long does 'async_annotate_properties_with_all_datasets' task take locally?
+# How long does 'async_annotate_properties_with_all_datasets' task take?

-About 15-30 minutes if succesful
+A: About 30-45 minutes if successful.
+It will appear in the Celery Tasks while running.

 # OCA Housing Court Data has API errors locally when trying to update / access AWS on dev.
 How can I resolve?

-Please make sure your device ip is whitelisted with oca / route53.
+A: Please make sure your device ip is whitelisted with oca / route53.
 You can test it by doing the `Viewing the OCA Housing Raw Data (As of 8/15/23)` instructions from your terminal

 # I'm getting an error when trying a dataset update that says it downloads correctly (as seen in Celery), but when seeding it can't find the file in the /app/data directory (may only occur on M1 Dockerized apps). `ie. FileNotFoundError: [Errno 2] No such file or directory: '/app/data/temp/clean_csv_6626886.csv'```

-Open the 'app' container in Docker via the terminal option in Docker.
+A: Open the 'app' container in Docker via the terminal option in Docker.
 Type `mkdir -p /app/data/temp && chmod 777 /app/data/temp` This will create the temp folder and also ensure it's permissions are correct.

 # When I go to http://localhost:8000/ocahousingcourts/ or https://api.displacementalert.org/ocahousingcourts/, it says `{"detail": "Authentication credentials were not provided."}` and has no results.

-This is the correct action since this API is not open.
+A: This is the correct action since this individual API is not open.
 You may view the raw data via postgres or the portal.

-# The # of results / count for my dataset is wrong for results in search/filter, even though I know that the dataset seeded and updated correctly.
+# Q: There seems to be an orphaned / failed CeleryWorker that I cannot remove that is stopping further tasks and deleting the task doesn't work or has an error.

+A: You can reboot the celeryworker via command line and the log:
+`sudo docker exec -it app celery -A app worker -Q update -l debug -n update_worker --concurrency=8 --logfile=./celery/logs/update.log``

+If that doesn't work, you may restart (or even remove) the celery containers and celerybeat.pid.
+You will need to re-deploy the app (compose) to recreate them.

+# Q: I attempted to run a Periodic Task via celery (dev: http://localhost:8000/admin/django_celery_beat/periodictask/ or production: https://api.displacementalert.org/admin/django_celery_beat/periodictask/) and it doesn't seem to run - and there are no new workers or tasks listed in celery (dev: localhost:8000 or prod: https://tasks.displacementalert.org/tasksto show it's running (or even failed to run).
+Why?

+A: The application's task scheduler Celerybeat (the equivalent of a CRON controller) wasn't fully implemented when the app was first built.
+If simply restarting the backend itself doesn't work, try to delete the 'celerybeat.pid' in the app's backend root folder and then restart the backend.
+You will not lose any data.

+# Q: I'm getting an error about a missing 'resourcemodel' on the Properties page when running the frontend AND backend on dev.
+Why?

+A: It's possible that a specific expected dataset is missing.
+Please check your backend and ensure that all datasets have up-to-date data - and that all active datasets are listed in the core-datasets table, as well.

+# Q: My datasets property table is correct and I'm getting correct data for advanced searches, but the District Dashboard has the wrong data (or none at all) for my dataset.
+Why?

+A: The Property Annotations are used to run this specific dashboard / view.
+Please ensure that the propertyannotations table has data - and more specifically the updated data you're looking for.
+If it doesn't, attempt to re-run the Property Annotating via Celery's PeriodicTasks.
+If that doesn't work, ensure that you're Properties > Buildings > PAD Records > Addresses are all updated - and then try to run the Annotations again.
+If the annotations themselves aren't running, see above for troubleshooting instructions.

-Dev Note: As far as I can tell, each dataset attempts to annotate the properties affected by it when the individual dataset has imported and is done seeding.
+Dev Note: Each dataset seems to attempt to annotate the properties affected by it when a dataset has imported and is done seeding.
 I believe if the annotation fails, you may need to run "annotate properties all" from the periodic tasks dashboard (dev: http://localhost:8000/admin/django_celery_beat/periodictask/, production: http://api.displacementalert.org/admin/django_celery_beat/periodictask/) or re-run the update.
-Without updated property annotations, though the data may be present when looking at the raw dataset table - or even an individual property (as it pulls the data directly from the table), the counts / results per property (and thus all counts in filters/results) may be wrong or oudated.
-Also consider looking at the error during the annotation - as it may be due to other datasets missing data that this dataset relies on (ie. bbls, etc).
+The data may be present when looking at the raw dataset table - or even an individual property (as it pulls the data directly from the table), but the Dashboard will not show the data if the annotation failed.
+Also consider looking at the error during the annotation - as it may be due to other datasets missing data that your dataset relies on (ie. bbls, etc) or datasets may be outdated). - Scott

-# There seems to be an orphaned / failed CeleryWorker that I cannot remove that is stopping further tasks and deleting the task doesn't work or has an error.

-You can reboot the celeryworker via command line:
-`sudo docker exec -it app celery -A app worker -Q update -l debug -n update_worker --concurrency=8 --logfile=./celery/logs/update.log``
+# Q: The # of results / count for my dataset is wrong in the Property tables and Custom Search results - but the update was succesful for that dataset.
+Why?

+A: It's possible the cache needs to be reset on the backend.
+You may do so (dev: http://localhost:8000/admin/django_celery_beat/periodictask/, production: http://api.displacementalert.org/admin/django_celery_beat/periodictask/) and then verify.

+If it's still an issue, I'd recommend making sure the data is in the raw database in postgres.
+If the data is present, but still not showing up in search results or the property table - ensure that other datasets that may be dependent on that data are up to date - ie. creating Address Records depends on the PAD record which depends on the Building record which depends on the Properties being up to date.

+Other issues may be occuring like a failed join / merge of the source csv or a failed data cleaning upon updating from the datasets.
+You may consider checking the celery logs for specific errors in this regard (in the celery folder) or if dev and dockerized, you may look in the containers themselves.